-Bank Street is a road that provides direct access to Meadowbank station for pedestrians and motorists.
+Bank Street provides direct access to Meadowbank Station for pedestrians and motorists.
 It functions as a regional road to the north of the rail overbridge (and a local road to the south of the bridge) with a two-way traffic flow of approximately 13,000 vehicles per day.

 Although its orientation is in a north-south direction and runs parallel to the railway line it provides an overpass link to the other side of the railway.
-This link is located south of Meadowbank station.
+This link is located south of Meadowbank Station.